 She became the Doyenne of Death® in 2011, after the publication of her award-winning book, A Good Goodbye: Funeral Planning for Those Who Don’t Plan to Die.
 A doyenne is a woman who’s considered senior in a group and knows a lot about a particular subject.
 Gail was an expert on creating the party no one wants to plan, a funeral or memorial service.

-She also produced and hosted an award-winning television show and Internet radio program (available in perpetuity assuming iTunes endures), also called A Good Goodbye.
+She also produced and hosted an award-winning television show and Internet radio program, also called A Good Goodbye.
 These programs got the funeral planning conversation started with Gail frankly discussing topics that generally aren’t examined until there’s a death in the family.
 It was her goal to reduce stress and family conflict, save money, and have a “good goodbye.”

 Gail became a Certified Thanatologist (CT) in 2014.
 The designation Certified in Thanatology: Death, Dying and Bereavement, a fancy name for a death educator, is conferred by the Association for Death Education and Counseling (ADEC).
 As an engaging speaker, she used funny films and humor to help audiences laugh in the face of death, attract people to discuss end-of-life issues, and start making plans BEFORE a death in the family occurs.